panunu/metropolia-thesis-latex/README.md

     #And if still some citation or label warnings, compile once more
     $ xelatex -shell-escape -8bit main

+#### GitHub Actions

+As a demonstration, check the [.github/workflows/main.yml](.github/workflows/main.yml) for an example of latex build through github actions.
+Result [pdf can be downloaded](../../actions) if the job is successful.

 ### Using Overleaf

 1. Create an account on [Overleaf](https://www.overleaf.com?r=2c9014ea&rm=d&rs=b)  (if not already have one)